-We are currently enrolling a Phase 1 trial in intermediate and high-risk NMIBC patients that are either candidates for transurethral resection of the bladder tumor, or TURBT, or cystectomy.
-The trial design is presented in Figure 13 below.
+We are currently enrolling a Phase 1 trial (NCT05483868) in NMIBC and MIBC patients that are either candidates for transurethral resection of the bladder tumor, or TURBT, or cystectomy.
+The trial has the goal to demonstrate feasibility and safety and early tumor response by histopathology after local administration.
+Design is presented in Figure 12 below.